Large bowel obstruction

 The underlying etiology of large bowel obstructions is age-dependent, but in adulthood, the most common cause is colonic cancer (50-60%), typically in the sigmoid 1-4.

 The second most common cause in adults is acute diverticulitis (involving the sigmoid colon).
 Together, obstructing tumors and acute diverticulitis account for 90% of all causes of large bowel obstruction.
 While adhesions are the leading cause of small bowel obstruction, for practical purposes, they do not tend to cause large bowel obstruction.
 Overall causes of large bowel obstruction include 4:

 - colorectal carcinoma (most common, 50-60%)

 - pelvic tumors; direct spread or metastatic disease

 - ischemic stricture (see ischemic colitis)

-- fecal impaction/faecaloma (most common cause in debilitated elderly)
+- fecal impaction/fecaloma (most common cause in debilitated elderly)

 - hernias (uncommon) 5

 Large bowel obstructions are characterized by colonic distension proximal to the obstruction, with collapse distally.
-It should be noted that in some cases the point of obstruction and site of obstruction are not the same, with the point of obstruction located distal to the the apparent cut-off point, e.g. an obstructing sigmoid tumor may present with apparent cut-off at the splenic flexure.
+In some cases, the point of obstruction and site of obstruction are not the same, with the point of obstruction located distal to the apparent cut-off point, e.g. an obstructing sigmoid tumor may present with an apparent cut-off at the splenic flexure.

 - colonic distension: gaseous secondary to gas-producing organisms in feces